stealth-tech-startup/.github/profile/README.md

 ### Yahoo [Yavin](https://github.com/stealth-tech-startup/framework)

-We use Yavin internally to empower our data-based decision making, such as employees salary bonus, promotion, and product's users analytics
+We use Yavin internally to empower our data-based decision making, such as quantifying employees salary bonus & promotion, and analyzing the user behavirous of our product

 - [Documentation](https://stealth-tech-startup.github.io/yavin-docs/)
 - [Example Yavin App (Template)](https://github.com/stealth-tech-startup/yavin-app)